 While massage therapy is technically classified as a complementary medicine, rather than traditional medicine that involves doctors and nurses, it is also a treatment that many providers – and insurance companies – are recommending as a way to improve quality of life.

-All of the previous benefits can be especially helpful to clients in hospice situations.
+All of the previous benefits can be especially helpful to patients in hospice situations.

-Though everyone’s situation is different, most clients often have some degree of pain, stress, and uncertainty, all of which are things massage can aid.
+Though everyone’s situation is different, most patients often have some degree of pain, stress, and uncertainty, all of which are things massage can aid.